 GE declined to share its data demonstrating the climate benefits of its co-processing technique.

-But independent research conducted by Nagle has shown that co-processing is still more environmentally friendly than landfilling.
-And in any case, when producing emissions, it is preferable to consider this as a last option.
+But independent research conducted by Nagle showed that co-processing is still more environmentally friendly than landfilling.
+And in any case producing emissions it is preferable to evaluate this as the last option.

 The future?
 Wind cloning